Menu Close

 Dramatic nature experiences

 Zell am See is made for dramatic nature experiences.
 To start with, we recommend taking a cable car ride up to the top of the Kitzsteinhorn, for breathtaking views and perhaps for hiking or summer skiing.
-Not far from here there are also water reservoirs at high altitude, which we didn't have time to visit but which should be well worth a visit.
+Not far from here there are also high altitude water reservoirs, which we didn't get to but which should be well worth a visit.

 Kitzsteinhorn